Avoiding High-Performing Employee Turnover is Half the Battle; The Other Half is Controlling Costs

 Getting costs under control

-Your professional services peers — and top performers overall — are more likely than other firms to automate benefits administration and provide self-service options for updating personal information, retirement contributions, etc.
+The most successful professional services organizations are more likely than other firms to automate benefits administration and provide self-service options for updating personal information, retirement contributions, etc.

 Here are some of the other ways a professional services firm can help get costs under control: